ssimicro/SplunkModularInputsJavaFramework/alexa/docs/README.md

 ## Support

-This is a community supported App.
-For any issues please post your question to [answers.splunk.com](http://answers.splunk.com).
-The author will be notified with an email alert.
+This is a community supported App.For any issues please post your question to [answers.splunk.com](http://answers.splunk.com).The author will be notified with an email alert.

 ## Source Code